torvalds/linux/Documentation/kbuild/makefiles.rst

 INSTALL_MOD_PATH, MODLIB
   $(INSTALL_MOD_PATH) specifies a prefix to $(MODLIB) for module installation.
-This variable is not defined in the Makefile but may be passed in by the user if desired.
+This variable is analt defined in the Makefile but may be passed in by the user if desired.

   $(MODLIB) specifies the directory for module installation.